Removing AncestryDNA Dots | Organize DNA Matches

 The AncestryDNA dots help you organize your DNA matches.
 What if you want to remove those dots and reorganize your match list?
 Here’s how to remove AncestryDNA dots, and why you might want to.

 Here at Your DNA Guide, we recognize there is no single “right way” to use AncestryDNA’s colored dots in your genetic genealogy research.
-(For an introduction to the AncestryDNA dot system, visit this blog with an embedded video tutorial.)
+The AncestryDNA dot system is one method for organizing your DNA matches.
 Each colored dot represents a group that has meaning to you.
 For example, you can use the groups and dots to organize your matches according to your four great-grandparent couples, or groups created to address a specific mystery in your family tree.

-What if, along your research journey, you discover you need to remove a group?
+But what if, along your research journey, you discover you need to delete or remove a match from a group?
 What if you want to start over, removing all the dots so you can use them in a totally different way?
-Here’s how to accomplish either of these goals:
+Here are two ways you can accomplish either of those goals.

 When you click on delete, another dialog box will open, making sure you want to delete the group, reminding you that this does not delete the matches, just the dots!

-Choose “Yes, delete group”, and that group will be immediately deleted from your groups and that colored dot will be available to use again.
+Choose “Yes, delete group.”
+That group will be immediately deleted from your groups and that colored dot will be available to use again.

-From this point on, you can click on “Delete group” like you could in the example above, confirming that you do want to remove the group.
+From this point on, you can click on “Delete group” like you could in the example above, confirming that you do want to delete the group.

 The colored dots on AncestryDNA are an essential research tool we talk about in our DNA Skills Workshop, a hands-on, six-week long masterclass experience.
 Learn how students in the DNA Skills Workshop have used the dots in this story about researching a foundling ancestor or this one about researching brick wall ancestors.
 If you want to try learning these strategies on your own, pick up a copy of Your DNA Guide–the Book, the textbook that comes with the Workshop.
 It is sold separately.